 The belief that people and places thrive through collaborative efforts is what CALA has brought to Northern CA communities since Peter Callander put pencil to paper in 1973.
-Today, while our team has grown and evolved, managing principals Brian Fletcher, Mark Slichter, and Ben Woodside continue to build off the tutelage of Peter and the firm remains as relevant today as the day the doors first opened.
+Today, while our team has grown and evolved, managing principals Ben Woodside, Brian Fletcher, Dave Rubin, Marie Mai, and Melissa Ruth continue to build off the tutelage of Peter and the firm remains as relevant today as the day the doors first opened.

 “Without continual growth and progress, such words as improvement and success have no meaning.” – Benjamin Franklin.

 In recognition that what we know today will not be sufficient tomorrow, we utilize a continuing education program centered around five action groups.
 Action groups are an opportunity to align employee passion with project types.
 We foster a culture of independence and inquiry, freely exchanging information and ideas, and even gently pushing each other’s boundaries.